Headless CMS: The Future of Modern Web Development

 • Pricing: free (self-hosted), Payload Cloud available

-• Strengths: full TypeScript type safety, configuration lives in code (not GUI), native Next.js integration, only 27 dependencies (down from 88 in v2), draft/preview/versioning/scheduled publishing built-in, enterprise AI features (auto-embedding, visual editor)
+• Strengths: full TypeScript type safety, configuration in code (not GUI), native Next.js integration, only 27 dependencies (down from 88 in v2), draft/preview/versioning/scheduled publishing built-in, enterprise AI features (auto-embedding, visual editor)

 • Weaknesses: tied to Next.js (though portable to Astro, SvelteKit, etc.), younger community